ImDR/camera-store/README.md

 This challenge is completed in Lumen (5.5.2) (Laravel Components 5.5.*).

-Lumen is a “micro-framework” created by Laravel.
+Lumen is a “micro-framework” by Laravel.
 It has been designed to develop micro services or RESTful API.

 **Migration and Seeding**